+The objectives of the charity are to advance the Christian Religion, relieve poverty, hardship and distress, and to advance education.
 The charity meets the definition of a public benefit entity under FRS 102.
 Assets and liabilities are initially recognised at historical cost or transaction value unless otherwise stated in the relevant accounting policy note(s).

 The financial statements are prepared in sterling, which is the functional currency of the entity.

-The Church is a registered charity in England and Wales.
-The Trustees are the members of the Church named on page 1.
+The church is a registered charity in England and Wales.
+The Trustees are the members of the church named on page 1.